-Note: At each date, this table shows the weighted average conditional prepayment rate (CPR) and the weighted average duration of the SOMA's agency MBS holdings on that date, using Bloomberg projections of the each security's CPR at a 24-month horizon and weighting each individual security by the face value of its SOMA holdings.
+Note: At each date, this table shows the weighted average conditional prepayment rate (using Bloomberg projections at a 24-month horizon) and the weighted average Macauley duration (using Bloomberg cashflow projections with a discount rate of 2.5%), weighting each individual security by the face value of its SOMA holdings.
 Source: Bloomberg, Federal Reserve Bank of New York, authors' calculations.

-projections at a specified date.
+As with a 30-year Treasury bond, the bulk of the income from an agency MBS is received long before its maturity date, and hence the duration of the security is much shorter than its term to maturity.
+To assess the duration of each security, we use Bloomberg's cashflow projections at a specified date.
 These projections include coupon payments as well as scheduled payments and prepayments of mortgage principal, using Bloomberg's proprietary model of the trajectory of conditional prepayment rates (CPRs) as a function of the outlook for mortgage rates and the specific characteristics of each individual MBS.
 We compute the duration of each security using a fixed discount factor of 2.5%.

 As shown in the right panel of Figure 7, following the conclusion of QE4 all of the agency residential MBS in the SOMA portfolio had projected durations under 10 years.
-As of mid-May 2022, the SOMA held a total of \$2.7 trillion in agency MBS, and the weighted average duration of those securities was 6.6 (using the face values of the individual security holdings as weights).
-Thus, a first-order approximation indicates that the 2% upward shift in the level of interest rates which transpired between October 2021 and June 2022 reduced the market value of the SOMA's MBS portfolio by about 13%, i.e., a mark-to-market loss of about \$350 billion.
+At the end of September 2022, the SOMA's agency MBS holdings had a total face value of \$2.7 trillion, and those securities had a weighted average duration of 7.6 (using the face values of the individual security holdings as weights).
+Thus, given the upward shift in medium-term Treasury yields of about 2.5 percentage points that transpired from late 2021 to September 2022, the standard first-order approximation indicates that would reduce the market value of the SOMA's MBS portfolio by almost 20%, i.e., a mark-to-market loss of about \$500 billion.

 As noted above, an intrinsic characteristic of agency MBS is that a rise in the prevailing mortgage rate tends to reduce prepayment rates and hence lengthen the duration of the security.
-That pattern of negative convexity is apparent in Table 5, which shows that the weighted average CPR of the SOMA's MBS holdings was halved over the period from November 2021 to May 2022.
-Consequently, the projected duration of the SOMA's MBS portfolio rose markedly from 4.5 in November 2021 to 6.6 in May 2022.
+That pattern of negative convexity is apparent in Table 5, which shows that the